5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 Conclusion

-Durga Puja marks the victory of Goddess Durga against the mighty Asura named Mahishashura.
-It’s a battle between good vs. evil.
-Durga puja is an old tradition of Hinduism, performed every year with a lot of joy and happiness.
-So, which Durga puja in Switzerland do you like the most?
+Durga Puja marks the victory of Goddess Durga against the mighty Asura Mahishasura.
+It’s a battle between good and evil.
+Durga Puja is an old tradition of Hinduism, performed every year with a lot of joy and happiness.
+So, which Durga Puja in Switzerland do you like the most?
 Tell me in command.

 Durga Puja Articles:-